-"Houghton": Houghton's bookkeeping model calculates the net and gross fluxes of carbon (CO2 only) between land and atmosphere that result from land management (Houghton, 1999, 2012; Houghton and Hackler, 2001; Houghton et al., 2012).
-The net estimate includes emissions of CO2 from deforestation, shifting cultivation, wood harvesting, wood debris decay, biomass burning (for deforestation fires only, peatland fires were not included in our version of their data), and soil organic matter from cultivated soils.
-It also includes sinks of carbon in forests recovering from harvest and agricultural abandonment under shifting cultivation..
-The model does, however, not include forests that are not logged, cleared or cultivated.
-Rates of growth and decomposition are ecosystem specific and do not vary in response to changes in climate, CO2 concentrations, or other elements of environmental change.
-Therefore, forests grow (and wood decays) at the same rates in 1850 and 2015.
-Unlike other databases all carbon in the ecosystem considered is accounted for: live vegetation, soil, slash (woody debris produced during disturbance), and wood products.
-We downloaded regional annual emissions from the TRENDS (1850-2005) dataset for the tropics: Central and South (CS) America, tropical Africa and South and South East Asia.
+"Houghton": Houghton's bookkeeping model calculates the net and gross fluxes of carbon 204 (CO2 only) between land and atmosphere that result from land management (Houghton, 1999, 205 2012; Houghton and Hackler, 2001; Houghton et al., 2012).
+The net estimate includes 206 emissions of CO2 from deforestation, shifting cultivation, wood harvesting, wood debris 207 decay, biomass burning (for deforestation fires only, peatland fires were not included in our 208 version of their data), and soil organic matter from cultivated soils.
+It also includes sinks of 209 carbon in forests recovering from harvest and agricultural abandonment under shifting 210 cultivation.
+Unlike the other datasets, all pools are included: live vegetation, soil, slash 211 (woody debris produced during disturbance), and wood products.
+The model does, however, 212 not include forests that are not logged, cleared or cultivated.
+Rates of growth and 213 decomposition are ecosystem specific and do not vary in response to changes in climate, CO2 214 215 concentrations, or other elements of environmental change.
+Therefore, forests grow (and 216 wood decays) at the same rates in 1850 and 2015.
+Unlike other databases all carbon in the 217 ecosystem considered is accounted for: live vegetation, soil, slash (woody debris produced during disturbance), and wood products.
+We downloaded regional annual emissions from the 218 TRENDS (1850-2005) dataset for the tropics: Central and South (CS) America, tropical 219 Africa and South and South East Asia.
 Only net emissions were available.
-No spatially disaggregated data were offered (i.e. countries).
-Houghton's data are, unlike all the other datasets, net aggregated FOLU estimates, for CO2only.
+No spatially 220 disaggregated data were offered (e.g. countries).
+Houghton's data are, unlike all the other 221 datasets, net aggregated FOLU estimates, for CO2-only.

-"Baccini": These are gross FOLU tropical emissions published by Baccini et al., (2012).
-Data are gross emissions for the period 2000-2010 disaggregated into: deforestation (4.18 PgCO2.yr-1), wood harvesting (1.69 PgCO2.yr-1), biomass burning (2.86 PgCO2.yr-1) and, wood debris decay (3.04 PgCO2.yr-1).
-We excluded this last variable to make it more comparable to the other datasets, where CWD is frequently excluded (Table 1).
-Baccini's estimates refer to a tropical area slightly smaller than our study region and they are offered as an aggregated value (no continental or country data available)
+"Baccini": These are gross FOLU tropical emissions that derive from Houghton's bookkeeping model and published by Baccini et al., (2012).
+Data are gross disaggregated emissions estimates for the period 2000-2010: deforestation (4.18 PgCO2.yr-1), wood harvesting (1.69 PgCO2.yr-1), biomass burning (2.86 PgCO2.yr-1), wood debris decay (3.04 PgCO2.yr-1).
+Baccini's estimates refer, however, to a tropical area slightly smaller than our study region.

-The US Environmental Protection Agency (EPA): global non-CO2 projected emissions for the period 1990-2030 for the Agriculture, Energy, Industrial Processes and Waste sectors, for more than twenty gases.
-EPA uses future net emissions projections of non-CO2 GHGs as a basis for understanding how future policy and short-term, cost-effective mitigation options can affect these emissions.
-EPA follows the Global Emissions Report, which uses a combination of country-prepared, publicly-available reports consistent with IPCC guidelines and guidance (USEPA, 2013).
-When national emissions estimates were unavailable, EPA produced its own non-CO2 emissions using IPCC methodologies (i.e., international statistics for activity data, and the default IPCC Tier 1 emission factors).
-Deviations to this methodology are discussed in each of the source-specific methodology sections of USEPA (2012).
+The US Environmental Protection Agency (EPA): global non-CO2 projected emissions for the 231 period 1990-2030 for the Agriculture, Energy, Industrial Processes and Waste sectors, for 232 more than twenty gases.
+EPA uses future net emissions projections of non-CO2 GHGs as a 233 basis for understanding how future policy and short-term, cost-effective mitigation options 234 can affect these emissions.
+EPA follows the Global Emissions Report, which uses a 235 combination of country-prepared, publicly-available reports consistent with IPCC guidelines 236 and guidance (USEPA, 2013).
+When national emissions estimates were unavailable, EPA 237 produced its own non-CO2 emissions using IPCC methodologies (e.g., international statistics 238 for activity data, and the default IPCC Tier 1 emission factors).
+Deviations to this 239 methodology are discussed in each of the source-specific methodology sections of USEPA 240 241 (2012).
 No FOLU estimates are included in this dataset.
-We downloaded agricultural emissions offered as 5-year intervals at country level, disaggregated by gas (N2O and CH4), and by emission sources.
+We downloaded agricultural emissions offered as 5-year intervals at country level, disaggregated by gas (N2O and CH4), 242 and by emission sources.
+243